 - Mackerel (web)

-- Aside from the above, the agent will probably be run on most Linux systems, however we do not give official support for them at this time.
+- Aside from the above, the agent will probably be run on most Linux systems (kernel version 2.6.23 or later) or Red Hat Enterprise Linux derivatives, however we do not give official support for them at this time.

-- Additionally, mackerel-agent is especially well suited for public IaaS cloud-based systems such as Amazon Web Services and Google Compute Engine.
+- Additionally, mackerel-agent is especially well suited for public IaaS cloud-based systems such as Amazon Web Services, Microsoft Azure and Google Compute Engine.
 (There may be reduced functionality on certain systems, such as those with specialized cloud network systems.)

 Metric data retention

 Mackerel saves metric data in a time series database.
-Data is saved in 1 minute intervals, and as time passes it is rounded into longer time intervals.
-The current data retention time intervals are as follows.
+Metric data is saved in 1 minute intervals, and stored for the period shown as follows.

 This chart is only significant to data retention periods; this information doesn't apply to graph display time span.